ralsina/faaso/docs/funko-dev.md

 * Have a PostgreSQL database with the data
 * A user/password to connect to it
-* Install the PostgreSQL client library for Crystal
+* Install the PostgreSQL client library for the language
 * Get the name/names I want data on as a parameter
 * Writing the code to connect to the database and run the query
 * Formatting the output as JSON and returning it